-Contact us to exercise any of these rights, including the right to complain about our privacy practices.
+Contact us to exercise any of these rights, including the right to complain about our privacy practices, at email@example.com

-Contact us requesting access to or correction of your personal information
+Contact us requesting access to, correction or deletion of your personal information

 We will process your request as soon as possible, and no later than 20 working days after we receive it.